 Important safety messages are provided throughout this manual for the purpose of avoiding personal injury or instrument damage.
 Please read these messages carefully.
-Each safety message is associated with a safety alert symbol, and are placed throughout this manual and inside the instrument.
-The symbols with messages are defined as follows:
+Each safety message is associated with a safety alert symbol, and placed throughout this manual and inside the instrument.
+It is imperative that you pay close attention to these messages, the descriptions for which are defined as follows: